Caimito Navigator

 Two Paths, Same Intelligence

 For organizations outside the EU — Americas, Asia-Pacific, Switzerland, UK — Navigator is a self-service platform.
 Sign up, onboard your teams, and start capturing observations immediately.
 Use it independently for as long as you need.
 Higher tiers include explanation of reports and conclusions.
 When you want embedded hands-on help acting on what Navigator reveals, Developer Advocate services are available to book separately.
-Navigator stands on its own; consulting is an option, not a requirement.
+Navigator stands on its own; hands-on support is optional.

 For EU organizations, GDPR shapes the engagement differently — and that’s a good thing.
 Because your organization is the data controller for the observations your teams capture, Navigator is always delivered as a consulting engagement.
 This means your first four weeks with Navigator become what traditional consulting would call an assessment phase — except instead of interviews and opinions, you get evidence.
 Real patterns.
 Actual blockers.
 A baseline grounded in what’s happening, not what people remember from last quarter’s status meetings.